Graham's Variety and Perverse Sheaves on the Nilpotent Cone: -orbits and Graham's Fibers

-\begin{proof} We take a representative $X_J$ of a set $J$ to be the sum of the root vectors $X_{\alpha_i}$ for all $i \in \{1, 2,..., n\}-J$ where $\alpha_i$ is a simple root following the notation of Humphreys \cite{HumphreysLieAlg}.
+\begin{proof} We take a representative $X_J$ of a set $J$ to be the sum of the root vectors $X_{\alpha_i}$ for all $i \in \{1, 2,\ldots , n\}-J$ where $\alpha_i$ is a simple root following the notation of Humphreys \cite{HumphreysLieAlg}.
 Since each $T_{ad}$-orbit is contained in some $G$-orbit, by calculating the Jordan canonical form for our representative, we are able to associate a single $G$-orbit to each $J$.
 We will use the root vector conventions found in \cite{NilOrbBk}.
-Let $X_J = \sum_{i \notin J} X_{\alpha_i}$.

 In type $A_n$, the root vector $X_{\alpha_i} = E_{i,\ i+1}$ where $E_{i,j}$ is a matrix with a one in the $i$th row and $j$th column and zeroes everywhere else.
 In this case, we see $X_J$ is already in Jordan canonical form, and consecutive numbers not in $J$ give us the sizes of the Jordan blocks.
-Thus, the formula for $P(J)$ is given by the distance between the consecutive elements in $J$, the distance between the largest element in J and $n+1$, and the distance between the smallest element and zero. \end{proof}
+Thus, the formula for ${P_J}$ is given by the distance between the consecutive elements in $J$, the distance between the largest element in $J$ and $n+1$, and the distance between the smallest element and zero.